 - Parent trainings and workshops

 The SNP has been a leader in building community capacity to address disparities in care for Chinese families with children with special health care needs.
 We achieve this goal through quarterly community networking meetings, professional trainings, collaborative projects, and participation in advocacy efforts.
-The partnership between the Health Center, parents and community organizations enable us to truly understand the families’ needs and to continue improving our services for this population.
+The partnership between the Health Center, parents and community organizations enables us to truly understand the families’ needs and to continue improving our services for this population.

 Special Needs Resources